Weekly planning

 Mathematics (MT)

-Daily: Snack Shop activities will provide opportunities for number recognition and simple addition.
+Daily choice: Snack Shop activities will provide opportunities for number recognition and simple addition.

 Understanding the World (UW)